POS-Disease X

 The rapid incursion and spread of SARS-CoV-2 have illustrated the vulnerability of clinical centers as they have become hubs for further amplification due to the lack of preparedness.
 Therefore, this study will focus on preparing for a ‘Disease X ‘ scenario, defined as an unexplained febrile illness with unusual epidemiology and/or clinical presentation and of likely virus etiology.

-We focus on specialized infectious disease hospitals in high-density urban areas as sentinel sites for the development and deployment of an observational study using a generic clinical characterization protocol (CCP) for emerging infections.
+We focus on specialized infectious disease hospitals in high-density urban areas as sentinel sites for the development and deployment of an observational study using a generic clinical characterisation protocol (CCP) for emerging infections.
 Cities are selected strategically to include regions at greatest risk for arboviral emergence, emergence of outbreaks in socially vulnerable refugee populations, or introductions through international travel and trade.

 The primary objectives of this study are: